Nigeria postpones resumption of international flights till September

 "We need to get these all ready and in place so that we have a smooth and efficient resumption of international flights without difficulties for all the passengers," Nuhu said.

-The NCAA boss also announced that further details will be given next week on the list of countries from which Nigeria will not accept flights.
+The NCAA boss also announced that further details will be provided next week on the list of countries from which Nigeria will not accept flights.

+Nuhu had said last week Nigeria will not allow international flights from countries that have banned flights from Nigeria.

+"If you ban us from coming to your country, the same will apply the other way," he said.